Table of Contents

 Financial management skills come in handy for them in areas of project budgeting, contractor payments, valuations and preparation of payment certificates etc.

 IT and Software Skills

-In this era of digitisation, the construction industry is keeping up by adopting new technologies and incorporating them in their operations.
+In this era of digitisation, the construction industry is keeping up by adopting new technologies and incorporating them into their operations.

 This requires you to be able to learn sophisticated design and costing IT packages to perform quantity surveying functions.

-Modern quantity surveyors need to learn how to use BIM software and get the most out of all the information technology available to speed up the QS process to help them be more accurate in the production of cost estimates.
+Modern quantity surveyors need to learn how to use BIM software and get the most out of all the information technology available to speed up the QS process.
+This software helps them be more accurate in the production of cost estimates.

-In an industry where automation gives you a competitive advantage, having a good working knowledge of the quantity surveying software will be one of your technical strengths as a professional.
+In an industry where automation gives you a competitive advantage, having a good working knowledge of relevant software will be one of your technical strengths as a professional.

 Quantity surveyors are constantly involved in negotiations during the tender stage throughout the whole development project as they solicit projects for their employers.

 Good negotiation skills are important to convince clients to give them projects.

 To become a good negotiator, you need to have a detailed knowledge of past and current building and construction technology, processes, materials, business and legal matters.